 What is Spherical Aberration?

 In cheap binoculars, a decreasing image sharpness towards the edge of the projected images can appear.
-Depending on the quality of the binoculars, this Edge Blur may be very noticeable, but in better binoculars appears closer towards the edge.
+Depending on the quality of the binoculars, this blur may be strong to barely perceptible.

 The reason for this phenomenon known as Spherical Aberration is that the incoming light that passes through a spherical lens ends up focusing at different points after passing through that spherical lens.
 In other words, light rays that are near the horizontal axis and rays further from the axis are not focused on the same point of the optical axis.